Dariasteam/Geode/README.md

 This project aims to create a framework in Godot engine for fast creating and testing simulations of neural network agents evolved by a genetic algorithm.
 Logic is written in c++11 and highly uses concuency.
 Godot version used is 3.0 beta 2 over GNU/Linux x64.

 ## ¿What can it do?
 As you can see in the gif, it can simulate the beahaviour of some custom agents on a custom simulation by creating a neural network for each one.
 You can set a custom fitness function for eval them and a genetic algorithm will generate a new population for you when all of them die.
 The results of the simulation can be shown in real time not only seeing the agents living but studying its network and some basic statistics.
+Simulation allows using an arbitry number of neurons.

 ## I don't know what I'm seeing on the gif